Poorchop/hexchat-scripts/README.md

 #### [random] (./random)
 Clone of Arnavion's script repository.
 His Royal Highness requests that absolutely nobody contact him about these scripts for any reason whatsoever.
+I take no credit for any of these scripts and as the original repository did not include a license, their licensing is technically handled by the [GitHub Terms of Service] (https://help.github.com/articles/github-terms-of-service#f-copyright-and-content-ownership).

 #### [adfilter.py] (adfilter.py)
 Move common fserve advertisements to a separate tab